Serbian Renewal Movement: 2002–2007

+2008–2012

 In the 2008 elections the SPO took part in the For a European Serbia coalition under President Boris Tadić, receiving 38.42% of the vote and 102 seats in parliament.
 Four seats were given to the SPO along with the Ministry of Diaspora portfolio.

+Drašković resigned as party leader on 12 July 2024 and was succeeded by Aleksandar Cvetković.

 Ideology

 During the 1990s, the Serbian Renewal Movement was orientated towards ultranationalism and irredentism, and it supported revisionism and anti-communism.
 During that period, it was positioned on the right-wing on the political spectrum.
-It was also characterized as a right-wing populist party, and it was backed by the Serbian Orthodox Church.
+It was also characterised as a right-wing populist party, and it was backed by the Serbian Orthodox Church.
 It also held conservative views.

 Although after the 2000s, the party rejected its radical nationalist past and statism, and embraced liberal-democratic elements.
 It also shifted to liberalism, and economic liberalism, and it adopted a more moderate right, and centre-right position.
 It was also described as moderate nationalist during that period.

 Since its inception, it has been described as monarchist, and it advocates for the restoration of parliamentary monarchy.
 Since the late 2000s, it has been supportive of accession of Serbia to the European Union and NATO, and in the early 2010s, it shifted its support towards the recognition of Kosovo.